 IoT is trending.
 Companies invest in new tech...

-Now there’s another option: you can trust routine tasks like light management and plant development monitoring to smart sensors and analytics software.
+Now there’s another option: you can trust routine tasks like light management and plant development monitoring to smart sensors and software with built-in analytics capabilities.

-Thus, a connected greenhouse is a farming facility which incorporates the Internet of Things microcontrollers, sensors and applications; it often works in sync with other tech solutions implemented in agriculture including automatic watering and HVAC systems.
-Smart sensors capture data on plant growth, irrigation, pest usage and lighting and send it to an on-premises or Cloud-based server; a web admin console enables farmers to configure the system’s settings and integrate it with other solutions, while a mobile application generates alerts and reports on IoT greenhouse performance.Pavel Shylenok, CTO at our custom software development firm, believes building a wireless IoT greenhouse (as opposed to a wired one) is the only way to transition to insight-based farming without major capital investments; the cost of developing and maintaining a system featuring a thousand miles of wiring will certainly affect the price of agricultural products (diminishing as they are).
+A connected greenhouse is a farming facility which incorporates the Internet of Things microcontrollers, sensors and software; it often works in sync with other tech solutions implemented in agriculture including automatic watering and HVAC systems.
+Smart sensors capture data on plant growth, irrigation, pest usage and lighting and send it to an on-premises or cloud-based server; a web admin console enables farmers to configure the system’s settings and integrate it with other solutions, while a mobile application generates alerts and reports on IoT greenhouse performance.Pavel Shylenok, CTO at our custom software development firm, believes creating a wireless IoT greenhouse (as opposed to a wired one) is the only way to transition to insight-based farming without major capital investments; the cost of developing and maintaining a system featuring a thousand miles of wiring will certainly affect the price of agricultural products (diminishing as they are).